benw126/Fermi-Surface-SVM/README.md

     states = np.where(occupancy,1.,-1.)
     return states
 ```
-**We define the following `approximation()` function to generate plot of approximation to the Fermi surface.** Note that `E_f` is Fermi energy and `N` is the number of fermions used to train our SVM model.
-The larger number of fermions, the better approximation to the Fermi surface.
+We define the following **`approximation()`** function to generate a plot of approximation to the Fermi surface.
+Note that `E_f` is Fermi energy and `N` is the number of fermions used to train our SVM models.
+The larger the number of fermions, the better approximation to the Fermi surface. **The decision boundaries of our SVM models will be the approximation to the Fermi surface.**
 ```python
 def approximation(E_f, N, figsize=(8, 6)):
     """